 Four New Zealand flagged Class-5 and Class-6 purse seiners fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) through 2015, declining to two in 2016 and 2017, and to one in 2018 (Table 4).
-The latter Class-5 purse seiner did not fish in the high seas in 2022.
+The latter Class-5 purse seiner did not fish in the high seas in 2022 or 2023 and is no longer part of the New Zealand fleet.
 In 2020 and 2021 four purse seiners targeting skipjack operated in New Zealand fisheries waters, targeting free swimming (unassociated) schools of skipjack and blue mackerel.
-In 2022 the number of vessels declined to three.
+In 2022 and 2023 the number of vessels declined to three.